savioros/rockr-blog/README.md

 ## Project description
 This is a project provided by Coderockr.
 With a design available, I built a blog using modern development tools like TypeScript, ReactJS, Axios, Styled Components and others.

-This is a project provided by Coderockr.
-With a design available, I built a blog using modern development tools.
-On the home page you can see several cool posts and also with Infinite Scroll.
+On the homepage you can see a lot of cool posts and in addition it has Infinite Scroll.

 The folder architecture was made aiming for the greatest possible scalability.